 Bill Gates has always been ambitious: He decided he wanted to be a “groundbreaker” when he was 14.
-The final scene of Inside Bill’s Brain: Decoding Bill Gates, a three-part documentary just released on Netflix, features a quote from Mary Maxwell Gates, Bill’s mother, that sums up her son’s trajectory, and also offers a powerful insight for all of us: “Each one of us has to start out with developing his or her own definition of success, and when we have these specific expectations of ourselves, we’re more likely to live up to them.”
+The final scene of Inside Bill’s Brain: Decoding Bill Gates, a three-part documentary on Netflix, features a quote from Mary Maxwell Gates, Bill’s mother, that sums up her son’s trajectory, and also offers a powerful insight for all of us: “Each one of us has to start out with developing his or her own definition of success, and when we have these specific expectations of ourselves, we’re more likely to live up to them.”

 But what happens if those expectations involve changing the world as we know it?
 Bill Gates has never been one to take on small-scale or easily solved problems.
 In fact, the series shows the extent to which he has sought to solve problems that many have deemed unsolvable: eradicating polio, finding clean sources of energy to combat climate change, vaccinating and improving sanitation in the world’s poorest countries, and improving U.S. public education, among others.